-Cash discount programs reduce prices for customers who pay for goods and services with cash, eChecks, prepaid or debit card products and are legal in all 50 states.
-Credit card surcharge programs, by contrast, are prohibited in some states and heavily regulated in other states that allow the practice.
-In addition, some states have recently repealed their anti-surcharge laws, so it’s best to check with your payment processor or attorney for up-to-date information.
+Cash discount programs reduce prices for customers who pay for goods and services with cash, eChecks, prepaid or debit card products.
+Moreover, these programs are legal in all 50 states.
+Credit card surcharge programs, by contrast, are prohibited in some states and heavily regulated in other states.
+In addition, some states have recently repealed their anti-surcharge laws; therefore, it’s best to check with your payment processor or attorney for up-to-date information.

-While compliance guidelines vary by state, card brand rules require surcharge program fees to be equivalent to processing fees and for surcharge program policies to be clearly displayed in visible signage.
+While compliance guidelines vary by state, card brand rules require surcharge program fees to be equivalent to processing fees.
+Furthermore, surcharge program policies need to be clearly displayed in visible signage.
 Ecommerce merchants must display surcharge fees in pop-up banners on their websites and digital receipts.
 Brick-and-mortar retailers are required to post surcharge fee signs at their store’s entrance, checkout counter, and customer receipts.

 Pros of Zero-Cost Credit Card Processing

-Zero-cost credit card processing, when properly implemented, can eliminate some credit card processing costs by awarding discounts to customers who pay with cash, prepaid products, or direct debit at the point of sale (POS) system.
-These programs enable merchants to discount the final price of their products and services and pass savings along to their customers.
+Zero-cost credit card processing, when properly implemented, can eliminate some credit card processing costs.
+How?
+By awarding discounts to customers who pay with cash, prepaid products, or direct debit at the point of sale (POS) system.
+These programs enable merchants to discount the final price of their products and services.
+As a result, this passes savings along to their customers.

-Merchants who have pivoted to no-fee credit card processing have reportedly boosted cash, debit, and prepaid acceptance in their stores shortly after implementing these programs.
-This increase in cash acceptance has lowered processing fees while significantly enhancing daily sales outstanding (DSO) and simplifying cash flow forecasting, participating merchants found.
+Merchants who have pivoted to no-fee credit card processing have reportedly boosted cash, debit, and prepaid acceptance in-store.
+This increase in cash acceptance has lowered processing fees while significantly enhancing daily sales outstanding (DSO).
+Furthermore, participating merchants have found that they have simplified cash flow forecasting.